skiano/genz/README.md

 server.listen(3000);
 ```

-And an example how html attributes work...
+And an example how html attributes work:

 ```js
 import _ from '@skiano/edison';